frenchhornbro/startup/notes.md

 `await` will wrap a cal to the async function, block execution until the promise has resolved, and then returns the result of the promise

+## Loops
+`for in` iterates over an object's property names (gives the index number for arrays, the key for maps) `for of` iterates over an iterable's property values (gives the value for arrays and maps)

 ## Document Object Model (DOM)
 ### Accessing the DOM